silverlabs-org/bitcoinsilver_core/doc/README.md

-Bitcoin_Silver Core
+BitcoinSilver
 =============

 Setup
 ---------------------
-Bitcoin_Silver Core is the original Bitcoin_Silver client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitcoin_Silver transactions, which requires a few hundred gigabytes of disk space.
+BitcoinSilver is the original BitcoinSilver client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of BitcoinSilver transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin_Silver Core, visit [bitcoin_silvercore.org](https://bitcoin_silvercore.org/en/download/).
+To download BitcoinSilver, visit [getbitcoinsilver.org](https://getbitcoinsilver.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin_Silver Core on your native platform.
+The following are some helpful notes on how to run BitcoinSilver on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitcoin_silver-qt` (GUI) or
+- `bin/bitcoinsilver-qt` (GUI) or
-- `bin/bitcoin_silverd` (headless)
+- `bin/bitcoinsilverd` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoin_silver-qt.exe.
+Unpack the files into a directory, and then run bitcoinsilver-qt.exe.

 ### macOS

-Drag Bitcoin_Silver Core to your applications folder, and then run Bitcoin_Silver Core.
+Drag BitcoinSilver to your applications folder, and then run BitcoinSilver.

 ### Need Help?

-* See the documentation at the [Bitcoin_Silver Wiki](https://en.bitcoin_silver.it/wiki/Main_Page)
-for help and more information.
+* See the documentation at the [BitcoinSilver Wiki](https://en.bitcoinsilver.it/wiki/Main_Page) for help and more information.
-* Ask for help on [Bitcoin_Silver StackExchange](https://bitcoin_silver.stackexchange.com).
+* Ask for help on [BitcoinSilver StackExchange](https://bitcoinsilver.stackexchange.com).
-* Ask for help on #bitcoin_silver on Libera Chat.
-If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitcoin_silver).
+* Ask for help on #bitcoinsilver on Libera Chat.
+If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitcoinsilver).
-* Ask for help on the [Bitcoin_SilverTalk](https://bitcoin_silvertalk.org/) forums, in the [Technical Support board](https://bitcoin_silvertalk.org/index.php?board=4.0).
+* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin_Silver Core on your native platform.
+The following are developer notes on how to build BitcoinSilver on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)